 In regions with availability zones, you can use PowerShell or CLI commands to create a public IP address prefix as either: non-zonal, associated with a specific zone, or to use zone-redundancy.
 For API version 2020-08-01 or later, if a zone parameter is not provided, a non-zonal public IP address prefix is created.
 For versions of the API older than 2020-08-01, a zone-redundant public IP address prefix is created.

 Create a static public IP address from a prefix

-Alternatively you may use the CLI and PS commands below with the --public-ip-prefix (CLI) and -PublicIpPrefix (PS) parameters, to create a Public IP address resource.
+Alternatively, you may use the CLI and PowerShell commands below with the --public-ip-prefix (CLI) and -PublicIpPrefix (PowerShell) parameters, to create a public IP address resource from a prefix.

 |CLI||az network public-ip create|

 When requesting a Public IP address from a Public IP Prefix, the allocation is not deterministic or sequential.
 If a specific Public IP address from a Public IP Prefix is required, the PowerShell or CLI commands allow for this.
 For PowerShell, the

 IpAddress parameter (followed by the desired IP) should be used; for CLI, the

 ip-address parameter (followed by the desired IP) should be used.

 Only static public IP addresses created with the Standard SKU can be assigned from the prefix's range.
 To learn more about public IP address SKUs, see public IP address.

 To view or delete a prefix, the following commands can be used in Azure CLI and Azure PowerShell.